seapagan/seapagan/README.md

 developer and unashamed Trekkie (Star Gate was also pretty cool.
 Discovery sucks donkey balls).

-I have been programming in one form or other since I was 10 (ZX81 BASIC WTF), which is over 40 years of wrist strain and no dates.
+I have been programming in one form or other since I was 10 (ZX81 BASIC FTW), which is over 40 years of wrist strain and no dates.

-27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry, traveling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while imbibing new and unique local alcohol.
+For 27 years of this time I also had an amazing life and career in the offshore Oil and Gas Industry working on (and then running) Seismic Survey Ships, traveling almost the whole world and finding new and unique local customs to be arrested for breaking, usually while imbibing new and unique local alcohol.

 Those days are way past now and I have returned to coding as a way of life.
 I am fascinated with new technologies and continuously want to learn more and more.